-The classical view that categories are based on shared properties is not entirely wrong [w]e often do categorize things on that basis[...] it has become clear that categorization is far more complex than that [...] new theory of categorization, called prototype theory, has emerged. [..] shows that human categorization is based on principles that extend far beyond those envisioned in the classical theory [2, p.
-5].
+The classical view that categories are based on shared properties is not entirely wrong [w]e often do categorise things on that basis[...] it has become clear that categorisation is far more complex than that [...] new theory of categorisation, called prototype theory, has emerged. [..] shows that human categorisation is based on principles that extend far beyond those envisioned in the classical theory (Lakoff, 1987, p.
+5).

-More recent studies in the field of cognitive science and brain's neurophysiology have demonstrated that categorization, the study of generalizable representations, is a type of decision making and that categorization learning research would benefit from approaches developed to study the neuroscience of decision making and generalization [3].
-The multitude of approaches to generalization implies that the generalization procedure lacks a universal framework.
-Despite the ubiquity of generalization, the task itself, when considered in its broadest form, remains somewhat ambiguous.
-The formulation of the generalization problem can vary extensively depending on the specific context in which it is required.
+More recent studies in the field of cognitive science and brain neurophysiology have demonstrated that categorisation, the study of generalisable representations, is a type of decision making and that categorisation learning research would benefit from approaches developed to study the neuroscience of decision making and generalisation (Seger & Peterson 2013).
+The multitude of approaches to generalisation implies that the generalisation procedure lacks a universal framework.
+Despite the ubiquity of generalisation, the task itself, when considered in its broadest form, remains somewhat ambiguous.
+The formulation of the generalisation problem can vary extensively, depending on the specific context in which it is required.
 Different problem formulations engender diverse and sometimes disparate methods of solution.

-Legal analysis encompasses the examination of semantic constructions of specific legal concepts, wherein ideas are expressed and documented through natural language expressions in legal texts.1 The philosophical-semantic approach to generalization can be outlined as follows: when there are interconnected concepts sharing a common generic attribute, it becomes necessary to transition towards a new concept that offers a broader, albeit less specific, interpretation by eliminating the generic attribute.
+Legal analysis encompasses the examination of semantic constructions of specific legal concepts, wherein ideas are expressed and documented through natural language expressions in legal texts.1 The philosophical-semantic approach to generalisation can be outlined as follows: when there are interconnected concepts sharing a common generic attribute, it becomes necessary to transition towards a new concept that offers a broader, albeit less specific, interpretation by eliminating the generic attribute.

 Philosophy is concerned with the examination and interpretation of semantic constructions.
 To illustrate this point, we can consider the paradigmatic instance of a rule, namely, "no vehicles in the park."
-Here, the term "a vehicle" can be defined as a mechanical device typically equipped with wheels and an engine, utilized for the conveyance of individuals or goods, particularly on land.
+Here, the term "a vehicle" can be defined as a mechanical device typically equipped with wheels and an engine, utilised for the conveyance of individuals or goods, particularly on land.
 As colloquially, "a vehicle" is understood to refer specifically to an automobile, the underlying core meaning of this rule can be construed as "no automobiles in the park."
-However, if we eliminate the specific attributes of "wheels" and "an engine," we arrive at the more generalized concept of "a vehicle," encompassing any machine employed for transportation purposes.
-In the example, the very term "a vehicle" itself indicates the process of generalization.
-By simply discarding the extraneous terms, we attain a broader and consequently more ambiguous "penumbral" concept, thereby enabling the application of the rule to bicycles or chariots [4].
+However, if we eliminate the specific attributes of "wheels" and "an engine," we arrive at the more generalised concept of "a vehicle," encompassing any machine employed for transportation purposes.
+In the example, the very term "a vehicle" itself indicates the process of generalisation.
+By simply discarding the extraneous terms, we attain a broader and consequently more ambiguous "penumbral" concept, thereby enabling the application of the rule to bicycles or chariots (Hart, 1958).

-The process of generalization yields the development of legal concepts that are employed in constructing further descriptions.
+The process of generalisation yields the development of legal concepts that are employed in constructing further descriptions.
 Different viewpoints exist regarding the fundamental principle governing the identification of specific concepts.
 All the items enumerated in this inventory are directly relevant to this matter.
-During the process of generalization, we acquire concepts that encompass numerous phenomena encountered in some manner beforehand.
+During the process of generalisation, we acquire concepts that encompass numerous phenomena encountered in some manner beforehand.
 By isolating commonalities among these phenomena, we are able to describe the properties of ideal concepts, which are detached from the specific details of individual occurrences.
-Through the process of generalization using a systematic framework of concepts.
-In this scenario, the generalized concepts are not merely a collection of unrelated elements, but rather assume an inherent structure composed of interrelationships.
+Through the process of generalisation, it becomes possible to convey the outcome of such generalisation using a systematic framework of concepts.
+In this scenario, the generalised concepts are not merely a collection of unrelated elements, but rather assume an inherent structure composed of interrelationships.